TAPS Working Group

 preferences that can constrain or influence how an implementation

-will gather candidate paths and Protocol Stacks (Section 4.2.1)
+will gather candidate paths Candidate Paths and Candidate Protocol Stacks

-and race the candidates during establishment (Section 4.2.2).
+(Section 4.2.1) and race the candidates during establishment

-Specific aspects of the System Policy either apply to either all
+(Section 4.2.2).
+Specific aspects of the System Policy either apply to

-Connections or only certain ones, Connections, depending on the runtime
+either all Connections or only certain ones, Connections, depending on

 *